-Railways divert in Punjab, short terminates several trains; Check full list
+Railways short-terminates several trains in Punjab: Check full list

 New Delhi, Dec 05: In what comes as a recent development, the Western Railways has diverted and short terminated several trains amid the ongoing farmers' agitation in Punjab, against the three recently enacted farm Acts.